ClareBee/portfolio-site/blog_posts/2020-06-04-accessibility_basics.md

 - use headings in order (h1 -> h6), without skipping levels
 - prefer native UI controls (use a button rather than a clickable div which would also need an onKeyDown handler!)
 - prefer links for navigation and buttons for actions
 - if you use `<section>`, w3.org recommends adding the role="contentinfo" with a corresponding aria-label that describes the section.
-This makes the stucture more accessible and also helps use agenst that don't support HTML5.
+This makes the stucture more accessible and also helps user agents that don't support HTML5.
-- `<article>` isn’t just for blog posts — it’s for any self-contained thing.
+- `<article>` isn’t just for blog posts — it’s for any self-contained part of a page.
 It also helps WatchOS display your content properly.
 [SmashingMagazine](https://www.smashingmagazine.com/2020/01/html5-article-section/)

 ---

 ### 8. Add Main Landmarks

-In addition to Semantic HTML, ARIA landmarks identify which parts of the page are important and helping navigation through them.
-The most common roles are "main", "navigation" and "search".
+In addition to Semantic HTML, ARIA landmarks identify which parts of the page are important and help navigation.
+The most common roles are "main", "navigation", and "search".

 e.g.